-A vacancy provision of 5% of the total salary budget for 2023/24 will be made to allow for natural savings being made from posts remaining vacant before being filled.
+A vacancy provision of 5% of the total salary budget for 2024/25 will be made to allow for natural savings being made from posts remaining vacant before being filled.
 With the challenges in recruiting that have been seen over the last two financial years, this appears to be a reasonable approach.
-The actual outturn of savings from vacancies amounted to 6.76% for 2021/22.
+The actual outturn of savings from vacancies amounted to 4.86% for 2022/23.
 As it is not possible to predict precisely which business units will experience vacancies in the year, an overall saving will be set aside.
-This provision will be determined once the total salary budget for 2023/24 has been calculated.
+This value of this provision will be determined once the total salary budget for 2024/25 has been calculated.